szhen0340/headpace/README.md

 ## How we built it

-We used React for front end with shadcn/ui componenets, next.js.
+We used Next.js and shadcn/ui's component library for the frontend.
 For backend we used the OpenAI API for the LLM and Firestore for the database.

 We utilize GPT-4's function-calling feature, which allows GPT-4 to seamlessly interact with our backend algorithms that detects conflicts and finds available time slots.